CHRISTOPHER SAR APPOINTED VICE PRESIDENT FOR THE SOUTHWEST REGION OF THE USA

 Read review of “Global Best Practices for CSO, NGO and Other Nonprofit Boards” in the June 2020 issue of the Nonprofit Quarterly here.

 Chinese edition now available

-“Global Best Practices for CSO, NGO and Other Nonprofit Boards” was published by the Shanghai University Finance and Economic Press in late 2020.
+“Global Best Practices for CSO, NGO and Other Nonprofit Boards” has been published in Chinese by the Shanghai University Finance and Economic Press.
 Buy it here.

 © 2022 – The Cagney Company